On importance sampling and independent Metropolis-Hastings with an unbounded weight function: Applications

 \begin{thm}[Theorem $2$ in~\cite{lugosi2019mean}] Let $X_1, \ldots, X_n$ be i.i.d. random variables with mean $\mu\in\mathbb{R}$ and variance $\sigma^2\in (0,\infty)$.
 Let $\delta \in (0,1)$ and $K= \lceil 8 \log(1/\delta) \rceil$ be a number of blocks, and assume that $n = mK$ for some positive integer $m$.
 Denote by $\hat{\mu}_{\textsc{MoM},n}$ the MoM estimator computed with $K$ blocks of size $m$.
 Then, with probability at most $\delta$, for all $n\geq \lceil 8\log(1/\delta)\rceil$,

 \end{thm}

-We provide a pseudo-code description of Median-of-Means (MoM), as well as the more efficient estimators of \citet{minsker2021robust}, hereafter Minsker--Ndaoud (MN), and \citet{lee2022optimal}, hereafter Lee--Valiant (LV), in Appendix~\ref{app:robust_methods}.

-The combination of MoM with self-normalized importance sampling (SNIS) was explored by \citet{Dau2022}.
+The combination of MoM with self-normalized importance sampling (SNIS) was explored in \citet{Dau2022}.
 The proposed estimator, termed MoM-SNIS, is the median of $K$ SNIS estimators obtained with $M$ draws each, so that the cost is equivalent to SNIS with $N=M\times K$ draws.
-The above result on MoM does not directly apply because SNIS is biased for the quantity of interest.
-Yet \citet{Dau2022} shows the following result.
+The above result on MoM does not directly apply because SNIS is biased for the quantity of interest. \citet[Proposition 2,][]{Dau2022} shows that MoM-SNIS achieves sub-Gaussian performance under minimal assumptions on the weight and test function, but only once $N$ exceeds a problem-dependent threshold involving the variance of the weights.
+Furthermore, as shown in \citet[][Proposition 3]{Dau2022}, it is not possible to obtain a sub-Gaussian concentration inequality for MoM-SNIS that would hold for all $N$ larger than a threshold that would depend on $\delta$ only.